 Apart from performing specific tasks on nodes, pods, and containers, you can work with the overall OKD cluster to keep the cluster efficient and the application pods highly available.

 This glossary defines common terms that are used in the node content.
-These terms help you understand nodes effectively.

 It is a lightweight and executable image that comprises software and all its dependencies.
 Containers virtualize the operating system, as a result, you can run containers anywhere from a data center to a public or private cloud to even a developer’s laptop.